 Drowning is the leading cause of unintentional death in children ages one to four in Ohio.
 It is also the second leading cause of unintentional injury deaths in children ages five to nine and ten to fourteen.
 Survivors of severe drowning incidents have experienced long-term disabilities, including memory problems, learning deficiencies, and loss of basic cognitive functioning.
 Additional Healthy Swimming Tips from the Centers for Disease Control and Prevention (CDC) are also available.

 Pool Safety is a national public education campaign that works with partners around the country to reduce child drownings and entrapments in swimming pools and spas.
 Visit their site for safety tips for parents and learning activities for children.
 Drowning Prevention Tips from the Centers for Disease Control and Prevention (CDC) are also available and applicable to both residential and public swimming.

-Any incident associated with a public swimming pool or spa facility in Lake County that requires medical treatment beyond first aid should be reported to the Lake County General Health District within 72 hours following the incident.
+Any incident associated with a public swimming pool or spa facility in East Liverpool City that requires medical treatment beyond first aid should be reported to the East Liverpool City Health District within 72 hours following the incident.
 The report is to be done by the pool or spa operator.
 The Ohio Department of Health Pool injury incident reporting form can be found by visiting the following link: Form for Reporting Ohio Pool & Spa Injuries